Louisvh/NDS-controller/README.md

 played on a gamepad.
 Sure, a Bluetooth gamepad only costs like $50, but the Nintendo DS that is gathering dust in your closet is free!

+I started this project long ago, shelved it after losing interest and un-shelved it after buying a 3DS.
+The NDS version started as an exercise in making something pretty and functional, but I lost interest before it became functional.
+I decided to skip the "pretty" step in the 3DS version and got it working first.
+The "pretty" may come at some later time.

 ## Progress
 - [x] Create some sort of connection wizard
 - [x] Make it pretty